ETF-SD/etfsd-ctf/nova/be_my_guest/README.md

 ## Challenge

 > The Nova website has been compromised by 7 phantoms and the passwords have been changed.
-Our cyber operations team collected some data using Wireshark during the attack, their data is located in the PCAP file.
-See if you can login into the Nova webserver with guest credentials.
+Use the PCAP file and domain name you found from the previous challenge to find and log in with the guest credentials.
 ## Hints

-> Hint 1: Look at the wireshark capture
+> Hint 1: Look for HTTP requests

 ## Solve